jonashackt/molecule-ansible-poetry/README.md

 ```

 As we use a "naked" base image like ubuntu, we don't have python installed.
 So we need to install it before we can actually use our Ansible modules like `ansible.builtin.apt` as we're used to.

+We also need to take the `idempotence` check into account using `changed_when: install_python.stdout is search("The following NEW packages will be installed:")`, otherwise `molecule test` will fail.
+See also https://datamattsson.tumblr.com/post/186523898221/idempotence-and-changedwhen-with-ansible

 ## Verify if our Ansible role is working using Testinfra